+Every organization leverages data in different ways to make informed business decisions, and they should protect this data.
 With all the data organizations are collecting, the importance of security is at an all time high.
-There are two main questions that organizations should be asking themselves when it comes to security.
+There are two questions that organizations should be asking themselves when it comes to security.

 If you don’t know the answer to either of those questions its time to get prepared.
-According to Verizon’s Data Breach Investigations Report (DBIR) most attacks are opportunistic and target not the wealthy or the famous but rather the unprepared.
+According to Verizon’s Data Breach Investigations Report (DBIR) most attacks are opportunistic and target not the wealthy or the famous but the unprepared.

-The next step is to ensure you endpoints are protected.
-Endpoints include your employee’s desktops, laptops and mobile devices.
-This is where a good chunk of your files and data are stored.
-There are a variety of solutions that can monitor your firewall and endpoint security so if there are any problems they can be spotted quickly.
-For more information on the different layers of security you could implement within your organization be sure to check out our Managed Security solutions on our site.
+The next step is to protect your endpoints.
+Endpoints include your employees’ desktops, laptops and mobile devices.
+This is where your team stores most of the files and data.
+Many solutions monitor your firewall and endpoint security to spot problems quickly.
+For more information on the different layers of security you could implement within your organization be sure to check out our Managed Security solutions.

-- Keep up with upgrades:
+Keep up with updates

 According to Verizon’s Dara Breach Investigation Report (DBIR), 17% of data breaches were made by human error.
 This could include things like employees failing to shred confidential information, sending emails to the wrong person or clicking on phishing emails.

 It is important to implement proper training and procedures so that your employees stay educated and up-to-date on recent cybersecurity trends.